Family Connections Program

 Throughout your child's life-span...
 Infant, child, teen, adult or senior, we will work hard to locate a match first locally in NH, however our outreach is national due to our P2P USA Alliance membership

-Support Parents serve as mentors to families who are caring for a loved one who may be recently diagnosed and seeking information or emotional support or may be a family looking to expand in their community as they navigate the world of caring for a family member who is affected by mental illness, has a special health care need or experiences a disability.
+Support Parents serve as mentors to families who are caring for a loved one who may be recently diagnosed and seeking information or emotional support or maybe a family looking to expand in their community as they navigate the world of caring for a family member who is affected by mental illness, has a special health care need or experiences a disability.

 Have more questions?
 Please feel free to contact us via email/phone.